lemonpooh/SKR-CTF-WriteU-P/Steaganography.md

 <a href="https://github.com/Hong5489/SKRCTF/blob/master/flag.jpg">Flag on Github page.</a>

 Then, I saw an image there stated No Flag here.
 Probably there's a flag must be hiding inside the image.
-So, I downloaded it down and open it with Hexeditor.
+So, I downloaded it and open it with Hexeditor.

 ![flag](https://user-images.githubusercontent.com/59368650/121797384-6e9b7b00-cc52-11eb-9974-132c11a393f7.jpg)